 Zambia is a peaceful country with vast agricultural lands.
 However, Zambia continues to suffer the devastating impacts of a mature AIDS epidemic, chronic food insecurity and widespread poverty.
-Fourteen percent of the adult population is living with HIV, and 1.3 million children have been orphaned or made vulnerable due to HIV and other causes.
-Many rural households rely on subsistence farming, with limited access to farming inputs, credit or savings.
-During the "hungry season" when food is scarce, many households eat only one meal a day.
+An estimated 80 percent of the rural population lives on less than $1 per day.
+In the 2013 UNDP Human Development Report, Zambia ranked 163 out of 186 countries, placing it as the poorest peaceful country on the planet.
+Fourteen percent of the adult population has HIV, and 1.3 million children have been orphaned or made vulnerable due to HIV and other causes.
+Many rural families rely on subsistence farming, with limited access to farming inputs, credit or savings.
+During the "hungry season," when food is scarce, many families eat only one meal a day.
 As a result of chronic malnutrition, nearly half of Zambian children under five are stunted.

 Latest Stories From Zambia